History of Paris: Paris projects of the French presidents

-Each President of the Fifth Republic has sought to make his mark on Paris, and each initiated a plan of Grands Travaux ("Great Works").
-The first President of the Fifth Republic, Charles De Gaulle, constructed a new central produce market at Rungis to replace the picturesque but antiquated market of Les Halles.
-But the most visible and appreciated improvement made by de Gaulle was the Malraux Law, drafted by writer and Minister of Culture André Malraux, which required the cleansing of centuries of soot and grime and restoration to original colours of the façades of the Cathedral of Notre Dame and other landmarks of Paris.
+Each President of the Fifth Republic has sought to make their mark on Paris, and each initiated a plan of Grands Travaux ("Great Works").
+The first President of the Fifth Republic, Charles de Gaulle, constructed a new central produce market at Rungis to replace the picturesque but aging market of Les Halles.
+But the most visible improvement made by de Gaulle was the Malraux Law, drafted by writer and Minister of Culture André Malraux, which required the cleansing of centuries of soot and grime and restoration to original colours of the façades of the Cathedral of Notre Dame and other landmarks of Paris.

 The major project of President Georges Pompidou was the Centre Georges Pompidou in the Beaubourg area of the 4th arrondissement.
 It is an ultramodern showcase of the contemporary arts, whose pipes, escalators ducts and other internal workings were exposed outside of the building.
-Pompidou's successor, Valéry Giscard d'Estaing, converted the Gare d'Orsay railway station into the Musée d'Orsay for art of the 19th century; it was opened in 1977.
-He also replaced the old slaughterhouses at the Parc de la Villette with a new museum of science and technology, the Cité des Sciences et de l'Industrie, constructed in 1986.
+Pompidou's successor, Valéry Giscard d'Estaing, converted the Gare d'Orsay railway station into the Musée d'Orsay for art of the 19th century; commissioned in 1977, it was opened in 1986 under President François Mitterrand.

 President François Mitterrand had fourteen years in power, enough time to complete more projects than any president since Napoleon III.
 His Grands Travaux included the Arab World Institute, a new site for the Bibliothèque nationale de France (BNF); a new opera house, the Opéra Bastille, opened in 1989 to celebrate the bicentennial of the French Revolution; a new Ministry of Finance in Bercy (the old Ministry had been housed in a wing of the Louvre), also opened in 1989.
 The Grande Arche in La Défense was also finished in 1989, a massive hollow cube-shaped building 112 metres high that completed the long perspective from the Arc de Triomphe du Carrousel through the Place de la Concorde and the Champs Élysées.
 The most famous project of all, the "Grand Louvre", included the expulsion of the Ministry of Finance, the reconstruction of large parts of the museum, an underground gallery, and the addition of a glass pyramid by I.M.
 Pei in the courtyard.

 In the post-war era, Paris experienced its largest development since the end of the Belle Époque in 1914.
 The suburbs began to expand considerably, with the construction of large social estates known as cités and the beginning of La Défense, the business district.
 A comprehensive express subway network, the RER, was built to complement the Métro and serve the distant suburbs.
 A network of roads was developed in the suburbs centred on the Périphérique expressway encircling the city, which was completed in 1973.